 Cochin chickens were originally bred in China.
-When they were exported to America and Britain in the 1850s, they inspired a "hen fever" in both countries.
-People were so enamored with these chickens that they decided to own and breed chickens of their own.
+When they were exported to America and Britain in the 1850s, the Cochin, along with the Brahma chicken, inspired a "hen fever" in both countries.
+People were so enamored with these chickens and their large size that they decided to own and breed chickens of their own.
 Chicken popularity rapidly grew during this time.

 Today Cochin chickens continue to be a favorite of hobbyists.
 They are easy to keep, and because they don't fly, they can be contained by a low fence.
 Cochin chickens do not wander, and their friendly personalities allow them to quickly endear themselves to their owners.

 The Cochin chicken is an excellent breed for hobbyists, thanks to its lovable personality.
 This chicken is hardy in the winters, and doesn't roam like other breeds do.
-It's no wonder the Cochin is such a popular breed!
+Thanks to their many colors, you can quickly create a visually appealing coop - white Cochin, blue Cochin, and black Cochin are just a few of the options you'll be able to choose from.
+It's no wonder the Cochin is such a popular breed - will you be adding some to your flock?

 Hover over the image for more information.